 Mindy Barry is an associate with Keller Thoma.
-Her practice includes litigation of labor and employment matters, including trial and appellate work in state and federal courts and before administrative agencies.
+Her practice includes litigation of labor and employment matters, including trial and appellate work in state and federal courts and before administrative agencies and workers' compensation and disability law.

 Prior to joining Keller Thoma, Ms. Barry was both an Adjunct and Visiting Assistant Professor at the University of Detroit Mercy School of Law, where she taught courses in property law, national security law, and advanced advocacy.
 She clerked for Michigan Supreme Court Justice Robert P. Young.
 Before moving to Michigan to raise her family, Ms. Barry worked for the United States House of Representatives where most recently she was the Chief Counsel for Oversight and Investigations for the House Committee on the Judiciary.
 She also served as Counsel for the Subcommittee on the Constitution, and, prior to becoming an attorney, as a member of the professional staff for the Committee on Science and as a legislative assistant.